-On April 3, 2018, the Eve of the 50th Anniversary of Martin Luther King’s assassination, students from local universities gathered at the University of Pennsylvania Houston Hall of Flags for a conversation about race.
+On April 3, 2018, the eve of the 50th anniversary of Martin Luther King’s assassination, students from local universities gathered at the University of Pennsylvania’s Houston Hall of Flags for a conversation about race.
 Participating schools included Cairn University, the University of Pennsylvania, St. Joseph’s University, and Eastern University.
 The conversation, centered around racial issues, explored the topic in the context of three current issues in American society: criminal justice, affirmative action, and public education.
 Attendees discussed these topics in light of Dr. King’s final speech delivered on April 3, 1968, “I’ve Been to the Mountaintop.”

 In “I’ve Been to the Mountaintop,” Dr. King condemns the exploitation of the sanitation workers of Memphis and urges the audience to continue seeking justice through nonviolent protest and unity.
 “The question is not, ‘If I stop to help this man in need, what will happen to me,’” King asserts, “The question is, “If I do not stop to help the sanitation workers, what will happen to them?’
 That’s the question.”
 All in all, Reverend King’s speech continues to challenge Americans to think selflessly amid racial animosity and division.